thiblahute/meson-website/Reference-manual.md

 Creates a new executable.
 The first argument specifies its name and the remaining positional arguments define the source files to use.

 Executable supports the following keyword arguments.
+These keyword arguments are also used for [shared and static libraries](#library).

 - `link_with`, one or more shared or static libraries (built by this project) that this target should be linked with
 - `<languagename>_pch` precompiled header file to use for the given language